eblanshey/safe-api/README.md

 ### To Do / Future Ideas

 * **Deletes** -- add a DELETE operation.
+* **Nested locations** -- objects are currently stored with their name serving as the location.
+Allow using nested locations.
+E.g. allow storing a collection of 'likes' for a particular post at `/users/userid/collections/postLikes/mypostid/likes/1234`.
 * **Models** -- allow passing in specialized Models to the "h" function.
 These models will have built-in functions that automatically validate the data retrieved from SAFE.
 It is possible for users to modify data on their own drives to have invalid, bogus, or even dangerous data.
 Validation will ensure that the application will retrieves data it knows how to use.
 See issue for discussion (coming soon)
 * **Versioning** -- also to be added to models.
 As apps evolve, their data naturally change.
 Since users own their own data, it is impossible for a site admin to update all data to use new rules.
 Adding versioning capability will allow the app to easily process outdated data by transforming it to a modern format.
 See issue for discussion (coming soon)
 * **Test coverage** -- add comprehensive unit tests